 You're standing in the snack aisle of the supermarket.
-Lying at your feet is your toddler, who has just been informed (by you) that, no, she cannot have the Cinderella fruit snacks.
-Her face has turned a shade somewhere between red and purple.
-Her fists are pounding the floor in fury as she emits a shriek that can be heard in the farthest reaches of the parking lot.
+Lying at your feet is your toddler, who has just been informed (by you) that, no, they cannot have the Cinderella fruit snacks.
+Their face has turned a shade somewhere between red and purple.
+Their fists are pounding the floor in fury as they emit a shriek that can be heard in the farthest reaches of the parking lot.
 The other shoppers are gaping at this spectacle as you wish desperately for a hole to open in the floor and swallow you up.

 Many a parent has been through a scenario like this, although the tantrum might have taken a slightly different form; crying, hitting, kicking, stomping, throwing things, and breath holding are all popular tantrum techniques.